Skip to main contentSkip to main content

 • How companies may see cost and IT agility benefits from using the cloud.

-This background knowledge should serve as helpful context as you further explore cloud technologies, and specifically, our other AWS rooms.
+This background knowledge should serve as helpful context as you further explore cloud technologies, and specifically, our other rooms.

 Answer the questions below